nixworks/public/news/2009/09/27/README.md

 ##### Honduras
 ### [ Honduras issues a 10-day deadline to Brazil asking it to decide the status of deposed President Manuel Zelaya, who is residing in its embassy in the capital Tegucigalpa. ](/news/2009/09/27/honduras-issues-a-10-day-deadline-to-brazil-asking-it-to-decide-the-status-of-deposed-president-manuel-zelaya-who-is-residing-in-its-embas.md)
-_Context: President, Tegucigalpa, Honduras, Manuel Zelaya, Brazil_
+_Context: Manuel Zelaya, Brazil, President, Tegucigalpa, Honduras_

 ##### Discworld
 ### [ "Discworld" author Terry Pratchett, who has Alzheimer's disease, criticises new guidelines on assisted suicide. ](/news/2009/09/27/discworld-author-terry-pratchett-who-has-alzheimer-s-disease-criticises-new-guidelines-on-assisted-suicide.md)
-_Context: Terry Pratchett, assisted suicide, Alzheimer's disease, Discworld_
+_Context: Discworld, Terry Pratchett, Alzheimer's disease, assisted suicide_

 ##### Paul McCartney
 ### [ An award-winning essay written by Paul McCartney as a 10-year-old for the coronation of Elizabeth II of the United Kingdom is found after lying undiscovered in Liverpool's Central Library for more than 50 years. ](/news/2009/09/27/an-award-winning-essay-written-by-paul-mccartney-as-a-10-year-old-for-the-coronation-of-elizabeth-ii-of-the-united-kingdom-is-found-after-l.md)